jrc03c/monorepo/packages/web-game-framework/notes.md

 - some entity outside the object would call `object.emit("mouse-move")`
 - the object would handle the event
-- after handling the event, the object would call `this.emit("mouse-moved")`
+- after handling the event, the object would call `this.emit("after-mouse-move")`

+i'm torn between using "after-mouse-move" and "mouse-moved". the former doesn't have to worry about transforming a verb into past tense, which comes with complications (e.g., "read" (present) vs. "read" (past)). but using "after-" with everything feels awfully verbose.